rogino/COSCNotes/COSC367/Week 09 Basic Machine Learning.md

 The class can take two values, so there are two tables per feature and two rows for $\frac{Hist}{BG}$ per table (three for $BMI$ as it has three values).

-NB: in the quiz, you only store value for when class is true
+NB: in the quiz, you only store value for when class is true.

 To calculate $\alpha$, calculate the sum of $P(Class | Hist, BG, BMI)$ for all values of $Class$, and then take the inverse.